 - Transport fragile items Transporting glass or other fragile material?
 Instead of investing in expensive transport material (such as bubble wrap) just use a diaper.
 As we already know they’re soft and act as a natural cushion, making diapers the perfect choice to transport your fragile items.
 This little trick may especially come in handy if you’re moving and you’re trying to save a little bit of money.

 - Wipe up sweat If the house is running hot and you’re sweating profusely use the absorbent power of diapers to wipe up your sweat.
 It’s not a terrible idea really.
 This allows you to avoid dirtying up any of your towels and you’ll be able to use the diaper multiple times before you have to throw it out.

 - Long-distance travel This is what diapers were designed to be used for.
 If you’re on the road for long periods of time and you know that bathroom stops will just slow you down, then adult diapers are a convenient way to stay on the move.
 Some truckers adopt this tactic because public restrooms aren’t always readily available (especially if you’re driving in the countryside).
 Plus truck drivers are often on a time crunch to make a delivery.
-Adult diapers give them the flexibility to keep their cargo moving at all times.
+Leak proof adult diapers give them the flexibility to keep their cargo moving at all times.